wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 ### [Fog-based Object Culling](https://www.nexusmods.com/newvegas/mods/79516)

 Dynamically adjusts draw distance in accordance with the fog to improve performance with little to no visual difference.
+Skip if you already installed this in the Performance Guide.

 ### [Muzzle Flash Light Fix](https://www.nexusmods.com/newvegas/mods/81201)